 We have used this approach on ERA-interim data at monthly timescales (Donohoe and Battisti, 2012) and found that the climatological AHT was in good agreement with that calculated using more standard conservation of mass adjustments (Trenberth and Stepaniak, 2004).
 The first task will be to verify that this method of calculating inferred SHF by way of the difference between TOA radiation and two-dimensional vertically integrated AHT convergence reproduces the SHF in climate models.
 We will do the two-dimensional equivalent of the calculation shown in Fig. 1 working with CESM model to make sure our method of calculating two-dimensional AHT is consistent with the energy conservation in the model.
 We will then decompose the observed OHT basin by basin and analyze which ocean basin is responsible for model biases in OHT and which regions and seasons contribute to the SHF biases.

-3. Trends in atmospheric heat transport over the historical record
+Sections 3.
+Trends in atmospheric heat transport over the historical record

 Conceptual approach and initial results: Long-term increases in AHT have the potential to warm the extratropics but may also be a response to ocean heat uptake and/or radiative feedbacks in the high latitudes (e.g., Armour et al. 2019).
 Hwang et. al (2011) demonstrated that models with larger increases in poleward AHT in the equilibrium response to CO2 forcing had less polar amplified warming which suggests that AHT responds to radiative feedbacks instead of forcing high latitude warming.
 This anti-correlation has been explained, in idealized models, as a mediation of the AHT by decreases in dry static energy transport in response to the ice albedo feedback (Feldl et al. 2017, Henry et al. 2021).
 It is, however, unclear if the simulated changes in AHT are consistent with the observed changes over the historical period and if the sensitivity of AHT to radiative feedbacks and long-term warming are adequately represented in the models.